 Strict Gender Roles Hurt Men, Too

-These concerns are very real, and deserve to be honored.
-However, the approach that many counselors take with men is to help them reflect on the norms of masculinity which are behind their concerns, and to take a hard look at how a rigid adherence to those norms can damage men.
+These concerns are real and deserve to be honored.
+However, the approach that many counselors take with men is to help them reflect on the norms of masculinity underlying their concerns, and to take a hard look at how rigid adherence to those norms can damage men.

-Repression is the main method that we develop for defending ourselves from judgement for having an unacceptable thought or desire.
-The repression of these thoughts and desires that we have is developed into an inner censor which judges them as shameful or impolite.
-If we have internalized a need to be masculine, any thought, desire or feeling which is contrary to what “masculine” has come to mean must be censored.
+Repression is the main method that we develop for defending ourselves from judgment for having an unacceptable thought or desire.
+The repression of these thoughts and desires that we have is developed into an inner censor that judges them as shameful or impolite.
+If we have internalized a need to be masculine, any thought, desire, or feeling contrary to what “masculine” has come to mean must be censored.
 However, Freud says, “to the human psyche, all renunciation is exceedingly difficult,” and so we must “find a means of undoing the renunciation and retrieving what was lost.” [p.101]

 Freud conceptualized the process of repression like a relief valve on a hydraulic machine.
 If we let the machine operate for too long, the air pressure in the machine builds up so much that it must be released or the machine will blow up.
 A valve on the machine allows for this pressure to be released so that the machine can continue to operate.
 In a similar fashion, if we repress our feelings and desires for too long, the pressure from the pent-up energy gets to be too much.
 Those feelings and desires need to come out somehow.

-According to the authors of the study we were discussing, “Theoretical work on masculine norms suggests that these norms are learned through policing and fear-based learning which can, in turn, bring about increased risk-taking behaviors (Addis, Mansfield, & Syzdek, 2010).
+According to the authors of the aforementioned study, “Theoretical work on masculine norms suggests that these norms are learned through policing and fear-based learning which can, in turn, bring about increased risk-taking behaviors (Addis, Mansfield, & Syzdek, 2010).
 Researchers and clinicians have argued that additional aspects of masculine gender socialization may predispose some men to engage in suicidal and self-damaging behaviors, including the desire for emotional control and self-reliance (Green & Jakupcak, 2015).”

 The authors continue: “Adherence to masculine norms seems to be associated not only with various forms of negative emotionality (Good & Wood, 1995; Magovcevic & Addis, 2008), but also the ways in which men experience, express, and respond to these emotions.
-Adherence to masculine norms is linked to features of emotional dysregulation in men, including alexithymia (Cusack, Deane, Wilson, & Ciarrochi, 2006; Jakupcak, Osborne, Michael, Cook, & McFall, 2006; Levant et al., 2003; Levant et al., 2006) as well as fear and purposeful avoidance or suppression of vulnerable emotions (e.g., sadness and depression, anxiety or fear; Jakupcak, Salters, Gratz, & Roemer, 2003; Wide, Mok, McKenna, & Ogrodniczuk, 2011), and avoidance of negative affect (Green & Addis, 2012).
+Adherence to masculine norms is linked to features of emotional dysregulation in men, including alexithymia (Cusack, Deane, Wilson, & Ciarrochi, 2006; Jakupcak, Osborne, Michael, Cook, & McFall, 2006; Levant et al., 2003; Levant et al., 2006) as well as fear and purposeful avoidance or suppression of vulnerable emotions such as sadness and depression, anxiety, or fear (Jakupcak, Salters, Gratz, & Roemer, 2003; Wide, Mok, McKenna, & Ogrodniczuk, 2011), and avoidance of negative affect (Green & Addis, 2012).
 This literature suggests that some men, as a function of masculine norms, may struggle to experience and express a wide array of negative emotions.”

 Freud, S. (1960).
 Jokes and their relation to the unconscious.
 New York: Norton and Company.